siddhartha-gadgil/LogicTypesSpaces/source/_posts/2014-03-18-foundations-objects.markdown

 $$A \to B \to C = A \to (B \to C).$$

-We define the logical and (in its curried form).
+We next define the logical _and_ (in its curried form).
 A convenient Agda feature is that we can define functions so that their arguments can appear in the beginning, end, middle or any other combination, just by putting underscores as placeholders.

 ``` haskell Logical And function
 _&_ : Bool → Bool → Bool